Kingmoballs/CorporateTreasuryPlatform/docs/architecture-and-security.md

 - Role authorization is applied at controller and operation level.
-- Production uses an explicit CORS allow-list.
+- Production uses an explicit credentialed CORS allow-list; no wildcard origin is permitted.
+- Cookie-based refresh requires `X-Treasury-Client: web`, which forces cross-origin browsers through CORS preflight.
 - Forwarded headers are accepted only from configured proxy IPs.
 - HSTS and restrictive response headers are enabled in production.